jchrisweaver/vidpipe/README.md

 **Why I Wrote This**

 I took the [PyImageSearch Gurus](https://www.pyimagesearch.com/pyimagesearch-gurus/) course to learn more about computer vision.
-Many of the steps to process an image required several discrete steps applies to an image to get a result.
+Many of the steps required to process an image have several discrete stages of manipulation or analyis of the image data to arrive at a result.

 I wanted to better understand how each discrete step affected the image data and how rearranging the order of each step affected the data.
 This tool made it extremelty easy to visualize each step.
-I've continued to add additional fun filters like the activity filter just for fun.
+I've continued to add additional fun filters as time and interest permit.

-If you use this tool, please let me know @jchrisweaver on twitter.
+If you use and enjoy this tool, please let me know @jchrisweaver on twitter.

+And by all means, please submit PRs if you'd like to add features, fix bugs, etc.
 <!--stackedit_data:
 eyJoaXN0b3J5IjpbLTIwNzk2Njg5NTYsODAwMTU1NDEsMTE0OT
 I0NzIwLDE0NjkxMzk5NzJdfQ==